maxibooksiyi/global_planner/README.md

 7. Implement new config

 ### TODO:
-1. Implement cout
+1. Implement the actual algorithm
-2. test